-(1) The Department shall, in consultation with the Minister, develop a national local content plan.

-(2) The national local content plan shall, upon approval by the Minister, be published in the Gazette and in any newspaper of wide circulation.
+- (1) The department shall develop a national local content plan. - (2) The national local content plan shall, upon approval by the Minister, be published in the Gazette and in any newspaper of wide circulation.

 (3) The national local content plan shall in addition to any other matter contain mechanisms for achieving local content obligations prescribed in this Act or any other law.